mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Dogfight: A vehicle within one kilometer and within one Speed Band of another may initiate a dogfight.
 This is a series of maneuvers whereby the driver of one vehicle attempts to gain a position of advantage over another and, hopefully, destroy it.

-The drivers of both vehicles make opposed skill checks using the skill appropriate to their vehicle (Drive, Flyer, or Seafarer), modified by their vehicle’s Agility as normal.
+The drivers of both vehicles make opposed skill checks using the skill appropriate to their vehicle (Drive, Flyer, or Seafarer), modified by their vehicle's Agility as normal.
 For every additional enemy engaging in the dogfight, DM-1 is applied.

 A draw means that neither vehicle may attack the other unless it possesses a weapon in a turret.
-The winner may choose to place their opponent’s vehicle in a fire arc of their choice and may choose which of the opposing vehicle’s fire arcs their own vehicle lies in.
+The winner may choose to place their opponent's vehicle in a fire arc of their choice and may choose which of the opposing vehicle's fire arcs their own vehicle lies in.

-In this way, the winner of a dogfight can ensure all their forward facing weapons can attack their enemy while ensuring they stay out of their opponent’s forward facing (and the weapons present there).
+In this way, the winner of a dogfight can ensure all their forward facing weapons can attack their enemy while ensuring they stay out of their opponent's forward facing (and the weapons present there).
 In addition, the winner of a dogfight gains DM+2 to all their attack rolls for this round while the loser suffers DM-2.

-If one of the vehicles’ drivers chooses to initiate a dogfight again in the following combat round, the winner of the previous dogfight applies the difference between that round’s opposed check as a positive DM to this round’s opposed check.
+If one of the vehicles' drivers chooses to initiate a dogfight again in the following combat round, the winner of the previous dogfight applies the difference between that round's opposed check as a positive DM to this round's opposed check.

 Evasive Action: The driver may declare they are taking evasive action when their turn arrives.
-They make a skill check (the skill being determined by the type of vehicle and do not forget to apply the vehicle’s Agility!) and the Effect acts as a negative DM to all attacks against the vehicle or its passengers.
+They make a skill check (the skill being determined by the type of vehicle and do not forget to apply the vehicle's Agility!) and the Effect acts as a negative DM to all attacks against the vehicle or its passengers.
 The Effect also acts as a negative DM to any attacks made

 from the vehicle too, as the sudden movement will make aimed attacks difficult.
-This lasts until the driver’s next action.
+This lasts until the driver's next action.

 **Maneuver:** A driver can maneuver their vehicle without making any skill checks.
 This allows the vehicle to avoid large or obvious obstacles, get to where it is going, move out of one fire arc of an enemy vehicle and into a different one, or change the fire arc a single target is in.
 More extreme maneuvers are covered by the Stunt action.